Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 every day on normal days).

-### 1.2 Check system requirements
+### 1.2 Check hardware requirements

+These are the requirements for running the BioC software builds.

 For a _central_ builder:

 - At least 800GB of disk space

-- At least 32 cores
+- At least 32 logical cores

 - At least 48GB of RAM